ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 &nbsp;

-Since our services are essentially return statements calling our repository, we found integration tests of these to be of lesser value compared to the rest of the project.
-However, were the project to continue, testing them would be beneficial to ensure functionality remains unchanged as the services evolve.
+Since our services are essentially return statements calling our repository, we found integration tests for these to be of lesser value compared to other aspects of the project.
+However, if the project continues, testing these services would be beneficial to ensure their functionality remains intact as they evolve.
 \vspace*{0.3cm}

-Most of the unit tests are on the repository methods since these are where almost all of the compute is being done.
+All of the unit tests focus on the repository methods, as this is where the majority of the computation takes place.

 \vspace*{0.3cm}
-Our UI tests setup is quite general.
-Nothing is mocked, an in-memory database is used, the only validation is for if the UI behaves as expected.
-We could, in addition to these, have done some tests where we isolate the UI more, e.g., by mocking the behavior of the used service methods.
-But we prioritized other tasks given the application's size.
+Our UI tests are designed to be quite general.
+We don’t mock any dependencies; instead, we use an in-memory database and validate only whether the UI behaves as expected.
+Additional tests could have been implemented to further isolate the UI, such as mocking the behavior of the service methods used.
+However, given the size of the application, we prioritized other tasks.

-We have some end-to-end tests, but could probably use some more.
-Since our UI tests are so general, they act to some degree as end to end tests.
+We also have some end-to-end tests, though more could be added.
+Since our UI tests are so general, they somewhat serve the role of end-to-end tests as well.

 \pagebreak